Derek Winnert

 Pelham 123 is the New York subway train that brutal British crook Mr Blue (Robert Shaw), his sneezy sidekick Mr Green (Martin Balsam) and their little gang of Mr Grey (Hector Elizondo) and Mr Brown (Earl Hindman) decide to hijack, for $1 million ransom.
 If the authorities don’t come up with the cash and do exactly what they are told, the hostages they take will be killed one by one.
 However, the cynical, racist, wisecracking transport detective, Police Lieutenant Zachary Garber (Walter Matthau), has other ideas…

 This is a tremendous, intelligent, sizzlingly exciting action crime thriller, packed with a precious cargo of great, edge-of-seat suspense, excellent, realistic performances and convincing dialogue riddled with wry humour.
 There is a really special ensemble cast and, above all, it is particularly satisfying to see Matthau relishing one of his rare serious roles for once, though of course he can’t help being amusing too.
-Shaw is a tremendous villain, pitching it snarlingly low key, just right.
-He makes the character very sinister and nasty indeed.
-Balsam and Elizondo are real good bad company too.

 Sargent directs it all extremely incisively and sharply indeed on the flavoursome grungy Manhattan locations of the day, keeping it driving dynamically along.
 It is nail-biting stuff, with a cute ending, though perhaps it won’t make your train journey home any happier.

 It co-stars James Broderick as the train conductor Denny Doyle, Tony Roberts as the Mayor’s deputy Warren LaSalle, Jerry Stiller as Lt.
-Rico Patrone, Kenneth McMillan as the Borough Commander, Dick O’Neill as Correll, Lee Wallace as the Mayor of New York City, Tom Pedi as Caz Dolowicz, Beatrice Winde as Mrs. Jenkins, Nathan George as Ptl.
-James, Rudy Bond as the Police Commissioner, Doris Roberts as the Mayor’s Wife, and Julius Harris as Inspector Daniels.
+Rico Patrone, Kenneth McMillan as the Borough Commander, Dick O’Neill as Correll, Lee Wallace as the Mayor of New York City, Tom Pedi as Caz Dolowicz, Beatrice Winde as Mrs Jenkins, Nathan George as Patrolman James, Rudy Bond as the Police Commissioner, Doris Roberts as the Mayor’s Wife, and Julius Harris as Inspector Daniels.

 Also in the cast are Cynthia Belgrave, Anna Berger, Gary Bolling, Carol Cole, Alex Colon, Joe Fields, Mari Gorman, Michael Gorrin, Thomas La Fleur, Marîa Landa, Louise Larabee, George Lee Miles, Carolyn Nelson, Eric O’Hanlan, Barry Snyder, Walter Jones, Jerry Holland, Robert Weil, Tim Myers, Simon Deckard, Sal Viscuso, Tony Fasce and Burtt Harris.

 The real-life Mayor of New York City John Lindsay stepped in to persuade the reluctant New York City Transit Authority to give permission for the all-important location filming.
-For many years after the Transit Authority banned any train leaving Pelham station at 1:23 and even now the dispatchers have generally avoided scheduling a Pelham train at 1:23.

 Peter Stone makes a grand job of the screenplay, with salty, non-PC dialogue and exiting incident, based on the 1973 novel by Morton Freedgood, writing under the pen name of John Godey.
-David Shire’s urgent, jazzy score is a Seventies thriller highspot.
+Stone gave the hijackers their colour code names, with hats in matching colours, gave Harold Longman (Martin Balsam) his tell-tale cold, made a fictional override mechanism in the motorman’s cab the linchpin of the script, and beefed up Walter Matthau’s role.

 The Taking of Pelham 123 opened in New York on 2 October 1974 and was released in the UK on 24 February 1975.